 As the hospital building opened its doors and started to provide medical and critical care to children, there was an immense sense of pride from every person involved with the project.
 It is now a hospital able to serve future generations to receive the care they need, and the training they require.

-Perth Children's Hospital recently won an Excellence Award in Western Australia from the Concrete Institute of Australia in the Commercial Buildings category.
+Perth Children's Hospital won an Excellence Award in Western Australia from the Concrete Institute of Australia in the Commercial Buildings category.

 Please change your browser to one of the options below to improve your experience.